verilylifesciences/genomewarp/README.md

 convert a single-sample VCF containing millions of variants genome-wide in under 30 minutes.

+Run the program with no arguments to see the usage message and additional flags.

 ## Notes
 There are multiple reasons why a confidently-called region in the query assembly (and any variants therein) may not appear in the target assembly.
 GenomeWarp is